Supporting LGBTQ+ Communities Through Inclusive Recruitment

 Provide inclusion training to your team

-To ensure that any LGBTQ+ person who joins your team feels safe and supported within the workplace, it’s crucial that every member of your workforce, from the top down, undergoes regular D&I training.
+To ensure that any LGBTQ+ person who joins your team feels safe and supported within the workplace, it’s crucial that every member of your workforce, from the top down, undergo regular D&I training.
 Education, particularly on issues that directly impact LGBTQ+ employees, is the key to fostering a more inclusive work environment and increasing awareness and acceptance.

 It’s important to educate your existing team on correct terminology, respecting boundaries and communicating respectfully, as well as what anti-LGBTQ+ discrimination looks like and the process for reporting any issues.
 You should also update them on any LGBTQ+ focused policies you introduce and how you intend to tackle discrimination against sexual orientation and gender identity.